 With this exercise, you need to be mindful of your neck.

-Use common sense.
-It’s a very effective exercise as long as you listen to the needs of your body.
-The point is to utilize your core and glute muscles to pull the weight of your body toward the direction of your feet (away from neck).
+The point is to utilize your core and glute muscles to pull the weight of your body toward the direction of your feet (away from the neck).
 Your neck should not have to support the entire weight of your body.

 16 reps.
 Then, finish off with 16 pulses pressing the knees outward – for an outer-thigh blast.

-Rocky Balboas
+Rocky Balboas for the Thigh

-With the band around your lower leg, take slow steps forward-and-out with very bent knees.
+With the band around your lower leg, take slow steps forward and out with very bent knees.

-Jump Ups
+Jump Ups for the Leg

 The band goes above your knees (that’s important).